Collisions with wildlife

 Colliding with a wild animal can be catastrophic.
 You and your family could be seriously hurt and your car could be wrecked.

-Here’s the big picture: According to Manitoba Public Insurance claims data, over the last five years Manitobans have reported about 11,000 crashes per year involving animals, injuring an average of more than 300 people and costing about $41 million per year in property damage and injuries.
-During this five-year period, six people have been killed in crashes caused by an animal on the road.
-(2011-2015)
+Here’s the big picture: According to Manitoba Public Insurance claims data, over the last five years Manitobans have reported about 11,000 crashes per year involving animals, injuring an average of about 350 people and costing over $46 million per year in property damage and injuries.
+During this five-year period, three people have been killed in crashes caused by an animal on the road.
+(2012-2016)

-Manitoba Public Insurance claims data shows more than six in ten collisions with animals involved deer (2011-2015.)
-More specifically, an average of 6,300 deer-vehicle crashes take place in Manitoba each year, including about 610 in the Winnipeg area.
+Manitoba Public Insurance claims data shows more than six in ten collisions with animals involve deer (2012-2016).
+More specifically, an average of 6,600 deer-vehicle crashes take place in Manitoba each year, including about 620 in the Winnipeg area.

 Expect the unexpected